 1 tablespoon minced chives

 Carefully transfer the soup in batches to a blender to puree.
-Return the soup to the saucepan to reheat before serving, Divide into bowls and top with cauliflower and fresh chives.
+Return the soup to the saucepan to reheat before serving.